mendixlabs/ux-theming/README.md

 ## Prerequisites (only need to do this once)

 The following things need to be installed:
-* [Node.js](https://nodejs.org/en/) **Please ensure you install the LTS version, 10.x.x.
+* [Node.js](https://nodejs.org/en/) **Please ensure you install the LTS version, 14.x.x.
 This is important!!
-It will fail on older versions like Node 6.x.x.
-Version 8 might still work, but is not supported by Node anymore**
+It will fail on older versions*

-If you want to use Gulp (**recommended**):
-* [Gulp client](https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md) (you can install this after installing Node using ```npm install gulp-cli -g```). **Note: Per version 1.6.0 this is unnecessary, because you can run it using npm**

-If you want to use Grunt:
-* [Grunt client](http://gruntjs.com/getting-started) (you can install this after installing Node using ```npm install grunt-cli -g```)

-Note:
-> We have provided both Grunt and Gulp, but we recommend you use the **Gulp version**.
-The reason for this is that Gulp works with pipes, which makes it extremely fast.
-In a few tests we did, Gulp performed the tasks in 150ms, while Grunt took 4 seconds.
-Yet, because there are people that use Grunt (and the first version of ux-theming only had a Gruntfile), we include this one as well.
+For Windows it is *recommended* to install Node.js through `nvm-windows`, in order to avoid issues with acces rights.
+You can find a [Microsoft install guide here](https://docs.microsoft.com/en-us/windows/dev-environment/javascript/nodejs-on-windows#install-nvm-windows-nodejs-and-npm)

+## Installation (automated)

+Run `npx install-ux-theming` in your project folder (terminal like CMD or Powershell)

-## Installation
+## Installation (Manual)

 1.)
 Download the latest release (ZIP-file) [here](https://github.com/JelteMX/ux-grunt-theming/releases). **Do NOT download the source files, but choose Gulp.zip**